Canop/broot/website/docs/tricks.md

 ## Replace tree

-If you alias `tree` to `br -c :pt`, then you have a better tree optimizing for the height of the screen:
+This bash function gives you a better `tree` optimizing for the height of the screen:

+	function tree {
+	     br -c :pt "$@"
+	}

 ![tree](img/20200710-alias-tree.png)